ysk24ok/ysk24ok.github.io/_posts/2021-09-02-difference_between_def_and_async_def_in_fastapi.md

 ## Environment

-My laptop is Thinkpad X1 Carbon Gen5 (old model, by the way) and has 2.50 GHz 2 physical cores and 4 logical cores.
+My laptop is a Thinkpad X1 Carbon Gen5 (old model, by the way) and has 2.50 GHz 2 physical cores and 4 logical cores.

 I used Ubuntu 20.04 on WSL2.